fiberwire/enome/README.md

 ### This library is written in TypeScript, and I recommend using it with a TypeScript project.

 ## What is enome?
-enome is a javascript/typescript library that allows you to asynchronously (using rxjs) evolve any kind of object you can think of.
+enome is a javascript/typescript library that allows you to asynchronously (using rxjs) evolve any kind of object you can think of on node and in the browser.

 ## enome has three main parts to its evolution system.